 Scott Landfield has been a worker/owner of Tsunami Books for 22 years.
 His parents each owned bookstores in the Midwest at times in their lives between newspaper work.
 Scott came to Oregon in 1978 to plant trees.
 Over a 20 year career he planted over 2 million trees, while taking the summers off to be with his daughter.
 At present he works too many hours at the bookstore to finish any of the books he has spent his adult life writing.

 Emily Poole is a freelance illustrator and science fiction and fantasy enthusiast.
-She has been working in bookstores since high school in Jackson, Wyoming and graduated from Rhode Island School of Design with a BFA in Illustration.
+She has been working in bookstores since high school in Jackson, Wyoming.
 She specializes in animal and natural history art, and recently illustrated a book about North American birds called "BirdNote."
 She is currently working on an illustrated calendar of weird things that wash up on the beach, and hopes to read a hundred books this year.